K-Balaji/BalaNotes/README.md

 - <a href="https://github.com/twbs/bootstrap" target="_blank">Bootstrap</a>

 ## Future Plans
-- I'll use Tailwind CSS and Tailwind UI instead of Bootstrap
+- Use of Tailwind CSS and Tailwind UI instead of Bootstrap
 - Apart from this, bugs shall be fixed (if any) and new features shall be added

 ## Contributing